dominic-farquharson/build-a-book/README.md

 - Setting up Firebase Auth.
 - Setting up JSON structure
     - I initially had a sample  user JSON file that I was using to test static data.
 I had to refactor it to make the data easier to navigate.
+- Trying to access Node api's outside of Electron's main process.

 # Known Issues:

-- When creating a chapter inside of a blank book, create chapter must be selected twice before state is properly toggled.
+- When creating a chapter inside of a blank book, create chapter must be selected twice before state is properly toggled. -fixed(3/18)
+  - When retrieving the user's list of chapters, I set a condition for users who had no chapters to be immediately sent to the Add Chapter component, which only   rendered when its state was set to true.
+But when the Add Chapter form is rendered in this manner(when a user first creates a book and has no chapters), its   state is never set to true and pressing close would toggle the state to now be true which caused it to open again.
+This was fixed by passing the book's       data down as a prop and if it was undefined the state would be set to true.

 - Refreshing the page logs out the user. - fixed (3/10/17).
   - The issue stemmed from the user's auth status not being checked when the app component mounted.
 Added firebase auth state method to check user's sign in status.
+- Formatting (Bold text, bullet points, etc) from the Quill.js editor is not saved with the user's chapter data.

+# About Current Version

+The Endpoint is now protected and I am no longer using Axios to GET/POST data.
+If you attempt to post content using the deployed versions the access will be denied.
+The current version is now using the Firebase API to GET/POST data..
+I will soon update the deployed links with the newest version.

 # Acknowledgements: